hgdeoro/py-arduino/README.md

 Python application to communicate with Arduinos.
 The current version let you:

 * check communication with Arduino (ping)
+* validate the connection, removing any pre-existing data in the serial buffer
 * set pinMode()
+* read digital values (LOW, HIGIH) with digitalRead()
 * write digital values (LOW, HIGIH) with digitalWrite()
 * read analog values with analogRead()
+* generate PWM output with analogWrite()

 Example usage: ping
 -------------------